dazmat/analysis/README.md

 The pdos_plot.py script takes .dat smeared pdos files and plots them.
 Usage ./pdos_plot.py -file1.dat -file2.dat ...

-The bond_dist.py script calculates bond distances in your structure between nearest neighbours, I havent yet implemented usage with command line parsing so have to change the name of .xyz file in script to calculate for desired structure
+The bond_dist.py script calculates bond distances in your structure between nearest neighbours, I havent yet implemented usage with command line parsing so have to change the name of .xyz file in script to calculate for desired structure.
+Usage ./bond_dist.py